Programme KI's Educational congress 28-29 Sep 2022

 This year, the Educational congress will explore how personal, professional and institutional approaches to continuous learning in higher education can be the driving forces towards sustainable education and research.
 Welcome to listen to keynote speakers, colleagues and share experiences in workshops.

 The KI Educational congress is arranged over two days, focusing on workshops on the second day.
-Remember to select workshops for day 2!

 The congress will be held in NEO, Blickagången 16, Flemingsberg, and online.